alma-labs/tokiemon-wiki/README.md

 # Tokiemon Wiki & Markets

 Interactive wiki for browsing and discovering Tokiemon items, consumables, and equipment.
 Built with React, TypeScript, and Tailwind CSS.

-## Features

-- 🔍 Real-time search by item name
-- 🏷️ Filter by type and rarity
-- 💫 Detailed item stats and effects
-- 🛍️ Direct OpenSea integration
-- 📱 Fully responsive design
-- 🖼️ Lazy loading images for better performance
-- 📊 Grid layout for monsters and items
-- 🏪 Integrated marketplace features

 ## Technical Stack